Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 Legitimate software that can be used by threat actors to perform attacks.

 ### Vulnerabilities
 A mistake in software that can be directly used by a hacker to gain access to a system or network.
+Link to a writeup in the exploit repo where possible (example, CVEs).

 ## Next Date
 Copy and paste the categories from Attack Pattern through to Vulnerabilities for subsequent years